Poliisi.fi verkkopalvelun saavutettavuusseloste en

-- The documents related to the steering and follow-up of Police operations do not fully meet the accessibility requirements.
-The most recent Annual Accounts, Operating Plans and Budgets can be ordered from the registry (kirjaamo) of the National Police Board.
+- The documents related to the steering and monitoring of Police operations (Financial statements and annual reports, Operational and financial planning, Performance agreements) do not fully meet the accessibility requirements.
+Work has begun to convert them.
+The most recent Annual Accounts, Operating Plans and Budgets can be ordered from the registry of the National Police Board.
 Other performance agreements and Annual reports are available at the registry of the Police unit in question.
-Other documents are uploaded on the site taking a reasonableness principle into account.

-3. For all parts, the web site does not yet meet the requirements.
+2. For all parts, the web site does not meet the requirements.

 Inaccessible contents and their shortcomings

 - Individual illustration images do not have the alt text.
 Instructions to this effect have been given, and we provide advice to the publishers of the contents.